 Formerly a region of small manufacturing, canal transport, lumbering, and farming, the present focal point of the area's economic life is Lake Wallenpaupack with its related resort and vacation enterprises.
-Lake Wallenpaupack, the second largest lake in Pennsylvania, was man-made by Pennsylvania Power & Light.
+Lake Wallenpaupack, the third largest lake in Pennsylvania, was man-made by Pennsylvania Power & Light.
 Construction was completed in 1926.
 Before that, only a stream flowed through the beautiful valley.
 The local Leni Lenapi Indian tribe called the stream "Wallenpaupack" which means "the stream of swift and slow water."

 Wallenpaupack Area School District's mission is to provide an education environment that promotes excellence for all students, thereby developing life-long learners who are responsible citizens.

 - Provide the opportunities for all students to reach their fullest potential

 - Develop in students the skills necessary to function as productive members of society

 - Provide a foundation of basic knowledge and skills

 - Develop in students the techniques necessary for lifelong learning